Automattic/jurassic.ninja/README.md

 ### Requirements

 * An [ubuntu box managed by ServerPilot](https://serverpilot.io/community/articles/connect-a-digitalocean-server.html).
 * A [ServerPilot plan](https://serverpilot.io/community/articles/how-to-upgrade-your-account.html).
 One of the paid plans.
-Coach plan is OK.
+Economy plan is OK.
 This is to take advantage of multiple sysusers management.
 * [sshpass](https://linux.die.net/man/1/sshpass) installed on the box.
 (Just `apt-get install sshpass` after you have the Ubuntu box set up).
 * **Have a domain name you fully control**.
     * Add a wildcard A record for every subdomain under that domain, pointing to the box's IP addresss.